 2. Not joining clubs and activities as a freshman

-I really wish I had joined more clubs as a freshman.
+I wish I had joined more clubs as a freshman.
 This can be such a great way to make friends.
-I should have made more of an effort to find a club or sport that would have been fun for me.
+I should have made more of an effort to find a club or sport that would have been fun.

 3. Comparing myself to others on social media

 I spent a lot of my time freshman year staring at my phone and comparing my life to other people’s.
-I would constantly see other people going out and having fun with their friends while I was alone in my dorm room.
+I constantly saw other people going out and having fun with their friends while I was alone in my dorm.
 I should have put my phone down more often.
-It is important to remember that social media is just a highlight reel of people’s lives and it’s not reality.
-As a senior, I have become much better at not comparing myself to other people and it’s liberating.
+It is important to remember that social media is just a highlight reel of people’s lives, not reality.
+As a senior, I have become much better at not comparing myself to others, which is liberating.

 4. Being too stressed out about school

-There were so many times when my friends were going out to lunch, going for a hike, or doing other fun things and I said no to going because I was so worried about school.
+Many times, my friends were going out to lunch, going for a hike, or doing other fun things, and I said no to going because I was so worried about school.
 I wish I had realized that making friends and spending time with people is just as important as getting good grades.
-It’s also important for your mental health to be hanging out with friends and enjoying yourself instead of being singularly focused on academics.
+It’s also important for your mental health to hang out with friends and enjoy yourself instead of being singularly focused on academics.